Published on September 28th, 2022 by Thomas Richmond

 There is also precedent for large companies to pursue spinoffs as a way of generating better long-term growth (and value for shareholders).
 For example, Pfizer (PFE) separated its consumer segment in 2018 before combining it with GlaxoSmithKline’s (GSK) consumer business just a few months later.

-More recently, diversified healthcare giant Johnson & Johnson (JNJ) announced it will spinoff its consumer healthcare business from its pharmaceutical and medical devices businesses.
+More recently, diversified healthcare giant Johnson & Johnson (JNJ) spun-off its consumer healthcare business from its pharmaceutical and medical devices businesses, which is now called Kenvue (KVUE).

 To summarize, the motivation behind such a shift in strategy is likely due to the goal of unlocking value for shareholders.
 By focusing on its core industrial businesses while allowing its healthcare business to flourish on its own, the “new” 3M is likely to receive a higher valuation from the market, as these businesses generate higher growth.